 Update: One or more card offers in this post are no longer available.
 Check our Hot Deals for the latest offers.

-As much as we all love earning points and miles from lucrative credit cards, it can sometimes be difficult to decide which cards to sign up for and use on an ongoing basis.
+As much as we all love earning points and miles from lucrative credit cards, it can sometimes be difficult to decide which cards to open and use on an ongoing basis.
 It can be even more difficult to discern which credit cards a bank might approve you for, especially because of the complex algorithms and logic used to make credit card application decisions.

-In reality, there’s no precise science to guaranteeing approval for any given credit card.
-Chase does not publish the minimum credit score required for its cards.
+In reality, there’s no precise science to guaranteeing approval for any given credit card — none publicly available, anyway.
+Chase doesn’t publish the minimum credit score required for its cards.
 But by looking at historical approval rates and considering typical application behavior, we can create informed hypotheses about which cards have the highest approval odds depending on certain factors like credit score and household income.
 For the most part, you’ll need decent credit (a score of 680+) to be approved for most Chase cards, with the more premium cards requiring good to excellent credit (a score of 725+).

 Here we’ll share what we’ve discovered about the minimum credit score needed for personal Chase credit cards.
 This list doesn’t include every single credit card offered by Chase, but does cover the most common (and our favorite) cards.